Mosaic of Morocco

 HIGH ADVENTURE TOUR!

-With its enviable geography and vibrant history, Morocco is a beautiful country with an extremely colorful, mosaic-like culture that we’re looking forward to sharing with travelers.
+With its enviable geography and vibrant history, Morocco is a beautiful country with a complicated, colorful, mosaic-like culture we look forward to sharing.

 Situated in north Africa, Morocco sits at a unique junction of influences.
 Bordered on the north by the Mediterranean, with Spain and Portugal just a stone’s throw across the Strait of Gibraltar, its western flank is hemmed in by the Atlantic Ocean.
 Dreamy dunes of the Sahara Desert push up from the south against the 14,000-foot peaks of the Atlas Mountains, while broad, fertile plains producing bountiful agricultural harvests and rich mineral resources connect the Atlas Mountains with two other significant mountain ranges.